thomaskopalidis/MSENSIS-MLE-task/README.md

 Interactive API docs: http://localhost:8000/docs

+`/predict` accepts an image file plus a `model_choice` field (`"finetuned"` or `"pretrained"`) so the caller can pick which model runs inference.

 In a second terminal, start the UI:

 ```bash
 streamlit run app/streamlit_app.py
 ```

-Upload an image of a cat or dog and click "Ταξινόμηση" to get a prediction.
+Upload an image of a cat or dog and click "Classify" to get a prediction.

 ## Notes